stordco/kafee/README.md

 end
 ```

-Once that is done, simply run:
+Once that is done, to publish a message simply run:

 ```elixir
 MyProducer.publish(:order_created, %Order{})
 ```

-to publish a message.

 See the `Kafee.Producer` module for more options and information.